hughbien/notebook/mastery.md

 # Submit To Reality: The Ideal Apprenticeship

+There's a lot to learn in your field.
+Your goal right now should be to learn the basics/foundation.

-You'll usually learn as much as possible in an apprenticeship, so seek one out.
+You'll usually learn as quick as possible in an apprenticeship, so seek one out.
 The goal is to learn, not money or prestige.
 Choose a place to work that offers the best possibilities of learning.
 As you gain enough proficiency where learning potential is diminished, move on.